 #12 Jamaican Rum

-The island of Barbados in the eastern Caribbean is considered the birthplace of rum, however, Jamaica has refined the rum-making process.
+The island of Barbados in the eastern Caribbean is rum’s birthplace.
+However, Jamaica has refined the rum-making process.

-The oldest rum producer is Appleton Jamaica dating back to 1749.
+The oldest rum producer is Appleton in Jamaica, dating back to 1749.
 This makes Appleton the second-oldest rum producer in the Caribbean.
-At one time, rum, known as “kill devil”, was used in the trade of meat, timber, and livestock with the American colonies.
-As the processing technique improved, so did the taste, and so did its popularity.
+At one time, rum, known as “kill devil,” was used to trade meat, timber, and livestock with the American colonies.
+As the processing technique improved, so did the taste and its popularity.

-At one time, there were over 148 distilleries on the island, whereas today, there are only 5 distilleries.
-However, with the improvements in technology, Jamaica now produces the widest varieties of rum in the world and exports the product to over 70 countries.
+At one time, there were over 148 distilleries on the island, whereas today, there are only five distilleries.
+However, with technological improvements, Jamaica now produces the widest varieties of rum in the world and exports the product to over 70 countries.

 Interestingly, today Jamaica has the most rum bars per square mile in the world, and the reputation and standard of its rum are highly regarded.

 Charmaine loves exploring her home country Jamaica and sharing her new finds with others, especially when she finds those hidden gems.
 You can learn more about Jamaica on her blog.